dlisboa/experiments/go-typestate-pattern/README.md

 * One cannot call Publish() on a Published Article
 * One cannot call Unpublish() on a Draft Article

+Invariants we wish we could enforce:

+* One cannot use a variable of a Draft Article after it's been published

 ## Conclusions

 All solutions will allow the "Use After Publish" problem where a variable with a